Adrian Dunn & The Adrian Dunn Singers. I Open My Mouth arr. by Adrian Dunn

-Adrian Dunn is an accomplished singer, songwriter, and producer.
+Adrian Dunn is an a critically acclaimed singer, composer, and conductor.
 Mr. Dunn holds a Bachelor of Music and Master of Music degree in Voice from The Music Conservatory at Roosevelt University with additional musical studies in opera at The Sibelius Academy of Music in Finland.

 Mr. Dunn is a MacArthur grant recipient for his original work Hopera: A Hip Hop Opera.
-He was nominated for Best Music Director from the Black Theater Alliance Awards for his work Hopera: a Hip Hop Opera.
 He has opened for international Hip Hop Recording Artist The Roots at Indiana University.
 He served as principle vocal coach for Kanye West’s artist development program Donda’s House.
 He was a featured artist and vocal coach for the live DVD recording of the Higher Ground Gospel Choir in Helsinki, Finland.
 He has toured throughout the US, South Africa, Italy, Germany, the UK, and Scandinavia.